softwerkskammer/Agora/README.md

 It is a node.js project.
 Therefore you need node.js installed.
 Get it from [http://nodejs.org](http://nodejs.org).

-You should use version 0.10.x (currently 0.10.24).
-Currently we are still supporting version 0.8 (you need at least 0.8.19).
+You need a current 0.10.x version to run the software.

-Your node.js installation must contain at least npm 1.2.
+Your node.js installation must contain at least npm 1.3.

 ### Additional Software